Conclave to elect new pope to start March 12

 "I think the thing we really need is somebody who can communicate the gospel in a way that is understandable and attractive to people in the 21st century," said Rev. Thomas Reese, Jesuit scholar and author of "Inside the Vatican".

-"The other thing that I think the cardinals are looking for is someone who can reform or reorganize the Vatican Curia (bureaucracy)," he added.
+"The other thing that I think the cardinals are looking for is someone who can reform or reorganise the Vatican Curia (bureaucracy)," he added.

 Concern about the Italian-dominated Curia was aired during this week's discussions, according to various leaks, with some cardinals demanding details of a dossier prepared for Benedict about the dysfunctional administration.
 He put the report aside for his successor to tackle and has not released the findings.